Omaze: Business model and house draws

 Omaze's previous US model started as a privately owned, for-profit company that had two models to raise funds for charities.
 Sweepstake entries for a celebrity experience see 60% of the money donated to charity, 25% towards fees and Omaze's costs for advertising and creating content for the event, and 15% to Omaze as profit.

-For prize-based experiences, 15% went to the charity, 70% to sourcing and shipping the prize, covering the winner's taxes, processing credit card fees, and Omaze's costs in marketing and creating content for the experience, and 15% to Omaze in profit.

 Since 2020, Omaze has operated a fundraising model that combines charities with the chance to win prizes and luxury homes.
 For each draw, Omaze partners with a charity.
 A fixed percentage covers the cost of the draw and prize, with the remaining portion paid to the charity partner.
 As of May 2025, Omaze has held draws for 37 homes.

 The inaugural draw featured a £1 million property in Cheshire and raised £250,000 for the Teenage Cancer Trust.
-As of 2025, Omaze has awarded 40 homes, each valued at over £1 million.
+As of 2025, Omaze has awarded 40 homes valued at over £1 million.
 The average value is currently £2.9 million.

-In August 2024, Omaze gave away a £5,000,000 luxury warehouse conversion in Victoria Park, Hackney, London.
-The highest value house drawn was a £6,000,000 coastal house in Norfolk.
+In May 2026, Omaze gave away a home worth more than £5,000,000 overlooking Lake Windermere.
+As of August 2026, Omaze has given away more than £250 million worth of prizes in the UK since launch.

 Contests

 Omaze offers prize draws in which entrants are encouraged to contribute financially to a charitable cause, with the amount given determining the number of sweepstake entries that the person receives.

 Sweepstakes systems such as Omaze include a no-purchase-necessary clause to comply with fundraising and gaming regulations.
-In the US, participants could select an "enter for free" option to receive 2,000 entries at no cost.
 In the United Kingdom, participants may submit a postal entry with no fee.

 In January 2023, Omaze paused operations in the United States.
 Due to the move, on 9 December 2022, Omaze laid off 103 employees.